About the People’s Parliament tour and workshop

 Parliament’s Education Service reserves the right to cancel visits at short notice due to changes in Parliamentary Business.
 On the rare occasions where this is necessary, we will offer to re-book your visit.

-You can check what availability we have for Autumn Term by checking our Short Notice Bookings page and then please call us on 020 7219 4496.
+You can check what availability we have on our Short Notice Bookings page.

 Information to help you plan a safe visit